 Food isn't just food when it comes to the term gourmet.
-Gourmet refers to food, a person, and a restaurant or place where you can buy or prepare food and drink.
-Ways to define gourmet include:
+Gourmet refers to high-end food, a person who appreciates that food, and a restaurant or place where you can buy or prepare that food and drink.
+Ways to use the term gourmet include:

 - A gourmet is someone who is a connoisseur of good food and drink.

-- Gourmet food is of the highest quality and flavor.
-It is prepared well and presented in an artful manner.
+- Gourmet food is of the highest quality and flavor, and it is prepared with precision and presented in an artful manner.

-- A gourmet restaurant and chef prepares and serves the highest quality food with excellent service.
+- A gourmet restaurant and its chefs prepare and serve the highest quality food with excellent service.

 - A gourmet store stocks and sells high-quality, unique, or hard to find ingredients needed to prepare gourmet dishes.